appcelerator-archive/grunt-clang-format/README.md

 });
 ```

-Since clang-format is required to be installed, installing via Homebrew is an easy step" `brew install clang-format`.
+Since clang-format is required to be installed, installing via Homebrew is suggested: `brew install clang-format`.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).